moneroguides/1x02-setting-up-your-own-node/script.md

 We're going to use the example file from the Monero docs website as a template to work from [Monerodocs; config file](https://monerodocs.org/interacting/monero-config-file/).
 Scroll down to the subheading "Examples" and copy the example to your clipboard using the provided button, now paste it into your text editor.

 You'll notice quite a few "#" symbols in this text.
 They serve as commands and every time the Monero daemon comes across one, it skips to the next line.
 It's a really easy way for us to leave information and comments in the file, without them interfering with its operation.
+If you come across a setting you would like to implement, simply delete the "#" symbol.

 There are a lot of different settings you can apply to the daemon and the [MoneroDocs](https://monerodocs.org/interacting/monerod-reference) web page is a great resource for finding the things you want.